mananjain773/mananjain773/README.md

 - 👋 Hi, I’m @mananjain773
-- 👀 I’m interested in DESIGN
+- 👀 I’m interested in DESIGN and DATA ANALYTICS ans ML
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on FRONT END UI DESIGN
+- 💞️ I’m looking to collaborate on ANALYTICS projects
 - 📫 How to reach me jainmananjain9@gmail.com

 <!---